ImTryingMyBestFR/Editable-Reliquary_and_Spirit_Bags/README.md

   3.The assets for the reliquary and the spirit bag.
 The textures for this items where NOT done by me but by the Mystic Modding team.

-I have also included a json file for whoever wants to add the reliquary as a trade using VTT.
-I haven't tested this enough yet though.
+I have also included a VTT folder which contains a rewrite of the wild mage villager as altering their trades with VTT causes the game to crash.
+I haven't completed this yet though.
 Information about VTT can be found
 here: https://github.com/crazysnailboy/VillagerTrades/wiki/Adding-Professions
 and the mod can be downloaded here: https://www.curseforge.com/minecraft/mc-mods/villager-trade-tables-emerald-edition